Authors Note: This is part 1 in a 2 part series on link building. You can now check out part 2, "Scale Outreach Using Pareto's Law"

 After you cut any low-value sites then filter in excel to all the sites that don't have enough contact information.
 Take that list of URLs and go back to the Keywords Into Queries GDoc.

 In the last tab, we have a "Site Contact Search" function.
 The goal here is similar in that we're trying to cut down on the time it would take to build out these searches across separate tabs.
 The search query we are building this time will do a site: search looking for contact information for each site.

 The process is the same as last time and all you have to do is:

 - Highlight the remaining columns starting in cell 2 and drag them down to the end of your URL list.

 - Start opening the queries in Column F with LinkClump.

 - Use Ctrl + F and the Tout Chrome Extension to quickly find e-mail addresses on the sites.

 - Here's what it looks if you were to add SeerInteractive.com to the Site Contact Search Sheet and then open the query.
 I've found across a lot of prospecting that this query returns contact page links a high % of the time.

 Step 7: Outreach Time

-If you’re ready for outreach then by all means get started!
-I will be back next week with a Part 2 to this series on link building in which i’ll cover how I scale outreach using Pareto’s law.
+If you're ready for outreach then by all means get started!
+Part 2 of this series on link building covers how to scale outreach using Pareto's law.